-- How will it be better than the competitors? (competitive business edge) - How can take a structured way towards the product? - How can we engineer it?
+- What should the radio be able to do? - Why will it better than the competitors? (competitive business edge) - ► How can we go the way in a structured way towards the product? - How can we engineer it?

 What is Software Engineering?